Tech-Starters/Example/README.md

-This is Shreyan's README part, read this
+This is Shreyan's README part, read this.